KW-tech/Project-1-Elk-Stack/README.md

 The following files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the [configuration](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/filebeat-config.yml) file may be used to install only certain pieces of it, such as Filebeat.

 This configuration file had many commented out options.
+Many of those I cut out of the configuration file included in this document.

   [filebeat-playbook](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/filebeat-playbook.yml)